chusj-pigu/nf-basemap/README.md

 # nf-wgs

-Nexftlow workflow for basecalling and mapping of whole genome Nanopore fastq reads using dorado, minimap2, samtools and multiqc.
+[Nextflow] workflow for basecalling and mapping of whole genome Nanopore fastq reads using dorado, minimap2, samtools and multiqc.

 Requires either [Docker] or [Apptainer] installed.